 In the market for a truly hardcore 3D printer?
-Then you should probably consider the Makertoolworks MendelMax 3.
+Then you should consider the Makertoolworks MendelMax 3.
 Thomas Sanladerer gives us the low-down.
 For more details, read this Mendelmax 3 review.

 Note: This review originally appeared on Thomas Sanladerer’s YouTube Channel and is subject to copyright.
 Text and images have been reproduced with the author’s permission.